 However, while this project took them to a city where the destruction felt overwhelming, houses were being rebuilt and founded on stilts, and the students were asked “to not leave their security-locked hotel,” they were able to meet one homeowner briefly, as well as Norm Abrams from the nationally-aired television show This Old House.

 The show had been working with Habitat for Humanity and was focusing efforts on rebuilding homes in the Lower Ninth Ward—Musicians' Village, where the constructors were also working.
-As a result, the NMC volunteers are scheduled to appear in a segment on the sixth episode of This Old House this spring.
+As a result, the NMC volunteers were scheduled to appear in a segment on the sixth episode of This Old House.

 NMC volunteered a total of 640 collective hours during their week in New Orleans, and as always, they were glad to make a difference, even if the results seemed less noticeable among such wreckage.

 Conlin agreed that the trip was about making a difference; it was something he’d wanted to do after volunteering for a similar trip early in his undergraduate studies.
-As a junior this year, he not only wanted to give back to communities, but he wanted to set an example for freshman in the organization as well.
+He not only wanted to give back to communities, but he wanted to set an example for freshmen in the organization, as well.
 Naturally, this is a part of how the NMC’s good work ethic and consistent volunteer efforts are perpetuated.

 “We were the only student group (that we knew of) working in Musicians' Village,” reported Bubb and Conlin, and as always, the supervisors from Habitat for Humanity were impressed with the students’ knowledge, dedication and work ethic on another job well done.

 *The NMU Constructors would like to thank all those who donated funds for the New Orleans project.